Baffin Island (Canadian High Arctic)

 Close to Ottawa is Gatineau National Park, largely woodlands and wetlands, a great contrast to the lands further north.
 Subject to demand we can arrange a pre-cruising birding excursion, potential species include herons, ducks and waterfowl, woodpeckers including Pileated, thrushes, Cedar Waxwing, flycatchers, warblers and much more.
 Potential mammals include Striped Skunk, Woodchuk, Eastern Chipmunk and Racoon.

-Our recce voyage in 2016 was very successful.
+Our recce voyage was very successful.
 In addition to 19 Polar Bears (including one at very close range), we enjoyed watching Narwhals, several Bowheads, plus a variety of other cetaceans, 1000s of Harp Seals and an excellent selection of High Arctic birds.
 Our illustrated trip report and species list can be found above.
 A great day’s birding was also undertaken in Gatineau Park (again featured in the report)

 This remote wilderness region is still one of the most least-visited parts of the world.
 Why not come and explore it with us?